cloudfoundry-community/inception-server/README.md

 bundle
 ```

+### Warning: RubyGem not working

 *Wherever you see `inception` below, use `bundle exec bin/inception` until the rubygem is fixed.*

-The tool WILL be distributed as a RubyGem, but its currently not working in this form sadly.
+**The tool WILL be distributed as a RubyGem, but its currently not working in this form sadly.**

 ```
 $ gem install inception-server